angular/angular/aio/content/guide/ajs-quick-reference.md

-# AngularJS to Angular Concepts: Quick Reference
+# AngularJS to Angular concepts: Quick reference

 {@a top}